-One of the jetbrain IntelliJ IDEs, Rider is primarily used and built for DOTNET development, and can be used cross platform (Windows, Linux & MacOS) which makes it especially useful for me as I dual boot and my laptop uses only Linux.
+One of the JetBrains IntelliJ IDEs, Rider is primarily used and built for DOTNET development, and can be used cross platform (Windows, Linux & MacOS) which makes it especially useful for me, as I dual boot and my laptop uses only Linux.
 There is also a plugin to provide better support for developing AvaloniaUI applications, which is immensely useful.

 VS Code is a (relatively) lightweight code editor and has many, many use cases.
 It supports quite a few languages out of the box, and there are many extensions to support more languages, or improve said support.
 The extension ecosystem is a big draw to VS Code, and one of the main reason I use it.
 I use VS Code primarily for light code editing, and as a bit of a swiss army knife for developing.